RL-arch/detector/README.md

 `python run.py`

+### 5. Select the right folders

+****************

-There will be a GUI asking for the paths to the input folder, the output folder and the pre-trained models.
-When the right paths are selected and saved, they will automatically be available in the [config.txt](config.txt) file.
-After saving, the window can be closed and the program will continue to run the code.
+Upon running, there will be a GUI asking for the paths to the input folder, the output folder and the pre-trained models.
+An example of an input and output folder can be found in the detector-main folder under "data".
+Don't select the "experiment1" in the input.
+Just select the input folder.

+For the pre-trained models, as explained, two options exist.
+1 Using our pre-trained models which can be found on [Google Drive](https://drive.google.com/drive/folders/1jLQce54EvSB6dyfhKNpMT_4n9YugL6sl?usp=sharing) or [Harvard Dataverse](https://doi.org/10.7910/DVN/GD17UG).
+2 Using your own pre-trained models.

+After saving, the window should be closed and the program will continue to run the code.
+Wait carefully as it might take a while to run the code.

 <p align="center">
 <img src=./figs/GUI.png>
 </p>

-### 5. Check Results
+### 6. Check Results

+****************

 Check the output in your defined Output folder.
 An example of an output image: